• Skip to primary navigation

 So, remembering I couldn’t flush toilet paper down the tiny ancient pipes of Greece when I visited in 2006, I thought I should research the toilet situation in Peru before my 2015 trip there.
 Boy was I glad I did!

-What You Need To Know About Bathrooms In Peru
+What You Need to Know About Bathrooms in Peru

 llama feeding in peru